 - Ask about rates of pay and providing reports on students.
 You should use the CamCORS system for writing supervision reports and claiming for payment.

 - Ask what you are expected to do.
 The answer may include some of what is written in the next section.

 What does a Supervisor do?

-Early each Michaelmas Term, the Computer Laboratory runs an informal session for new supervisors.
+Early in both the Michaelmas and Lent terms, the Computer Laboratory runs an informal session for new supervisors.
 Information about this can be obtained from the Student Administrator, and you are very strongly encouraged to attend.
 In addition, the Staff Development Office of the University runs a popular course Supervising Undergraduates: An Introduction.
 The Student Administrator of the Computer Laboratory will have information about this course which is not, of course, run specifically with Computer Science in mind.

 Just about the only thing common to almost every supervision is that they are nearly always scheduled to last an hour.
 Even this rule is often broken for project supervisions where 'a little and often' is sometimes appropriate.
 The rule should (almost) never be broken the other way; it is most unlikely to profit a supervisee if you take a supervision beyond an hour.

 It is also very common to supervise two supervisees at a time.
 Not many supervisors like supervising three or more at once; the seating arrangements are uncomfortable and it is difficult to treat all the supervisees equally.
 Colleges don't like the expense of supervising single supervisees but inevitably there will be a few singleton supervisions.